cherrypy/cherrypy/sphinx/source/index.rst

 come with built-in database, HTML templating, authentication, or any other high level features.

-Instead, what CherryPy provides you with is freedom.
+Instead, what CherryPy provides you with is **freedom**.
 It offers you the luxury of making your own decisions as to what are the best tool for the job.
 CherryPy will support your usage through simple yet reliable mechanisms that this documentation will expose.
 Finally, being freed from these choices,